cloudflare/cloudflare-docs/content/support/Caching/Learn more/Best Practices Speed up your Site with Custom Caching via Cloudflare Page Rules.md

 5. Select the _Cache Everything_ setting value.
 6. Save and deploy the rule.

 In conclusion, this recommendation is only appropriate for HTML pages that are static and anonymous.
-To learn more, see [How do I use Cache Everything with Cloudflare?](https://support.cloudflare.com/hc/articles/202775670)
+To learn more, refer to [How do I use Cache Everything with Cloudflare?](https://support.cloudflare.com/hc/articles/202775670)

 ___